figurekim317/figurekim317.github.io/fpost/rga/depth_estimation.md

 ---

 ### • U-Net-like Structure with Tailored Design
-Our architecture builds upon the U-Net framework, designed to address $D_{\text{LR}}$'s unique challenges.
+Our architecture is based on a **U-Net-inspired framework**, retaining its characteristic **encoder-decoder structure** and **skip connections**, with significant enhancements to address the unique challenges of noisy LR depth maps.

 #### **Encoder**
-- The encoder processes the input $X$ via two parallel paths:
+- The encoder processes the multi-channel input $X$ through **two parallel paths**:
   - **Relative Depth Path**:
     $$
     F_{\text{Rel}} = \text{NAFNet}(D_{\text{Rel}})